colinxy/colinxy.github.io/_posts/2017-04-08-server-from-scratch.md

 ## HTTP sits on top of TCP

  - TCP guarantees reliable and ordered transfer of data
- - reading from TCP stream is like reading from a file from local hard disk
+ - reading from TCP stream is like reading a file from local hard disk

 </script>
 </section>